Students planning to attend SVA have numerous choices when it comes to their collegiate residential experience.

 Students will be asked to indicate their room type preferences including single, small single, double, and small double.
 These preferences are taken into consideration along with availability and the student profile during the placement process.
 As placements are made based on availability, it is not always possible to accommodate student’s top choices.

-We encourage students to pay their $500 Housing Deposit and $300 Housing Placement Fee prior to May 1, to ensure housing for the upcoming academic year.
+We encourage students to pay their $300 Housing Placement Fee prior to May 1, to ensure housing for the upcoming academic year.

-All incoming students intending to live in SVA housing are required to pay a $500 Housing Deposit and $300 Housing Placement fee.
+All incoming students intending to live in SVA housing are required to pay a $300 Housing Placement fee.

 The $300 Housing Placement Fee is an annual, non-refundable fee that students are required to pay when signing up for housing, and every year that they renewing housing.
 This administrative fee is not refundable, even upon cancellation.

 During the online housing application, students will be asked about their living preferences, such as sleeping habits, cleanliness, social lifestyle, etc. If you know another incoming student that you'd like to live with, you may request each other on your housing application.

 Our residence halls have Security Officers monitoring the building entrances 24-hours a day, as well as features such as security cameras in common areas.
 We remind students that although they live in a community of other artists and peers, it is important to be attentive to personal safety.
 Students should lock their room doors, and carry their keys with them at all times.
 During orientation, students may attend programs to learn about navigating the city safely.